ali-essam2002/asl_sign_language_translator_1_2024/README.md

 ## Results

-Our meticulously trained ASL Recognition Model achieves an impressive accuracy of X% on the test dataset, accompanied by comprehensive performance metrics detailed in the README.
+Our meticulously trained ASL Recognition Model achieves an impressive accuracy of 94% on the test dataset, accompanied by comprehensive performance metrics detailed in the README.
 These metrics showcase the model's precision, recall, and F1-score across different ASL classes, affirming its efficacy and reliability.

 ## Future Improvements